-Preheat oven to 400°F. Lightly butter or grease a 9x13 baking dish.
+Preheat oven to 400°F. Lightly butter or grease a 9x13-inch baking dish.

 Make the cheese sauce:

 In a medium pot, melt 1/4 cup butter over medium heat.
-Add diced onion and cook for 3-4 minutes until onions turn translucent but not browned.
+Add diced onions and cook for 3 to 4 minutes until onions turn translucent but not browned.
 Then add minced garlic and cook for 30 seconds.